amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 To register your application, you must provide the necessary details in the application registry.

 **Before you begin**:
-- Ensure you have Cisco.com credentials for accessing the application registry.
+- Ensure you have Cisco.com credentials to access the application registry.
 - Understand OAuth scopes.
 See the OAuth Scopes section.

 Follow these steps to register your application: